dotBunny/GDX/.docfx/manual/features/index.md

 ---
 # Features

-> [!NOTE]
+> [!TIP]
-> Below is an overview of *some of* the notable features contained within the `GDX` runtime package.
+> Over time `GDX` has grown into a robust set of functionality; with that comes the much larger problem of discoverability.
+There are too many things to cover in the list on this page.
+We are working on this problem by building key _feature_ sub-pages to highlight functionality.
+It is in no way meant to be encompassing the entire package.
 For a more thorough list of functionality, explore the [API documentation](/api/GDX.html) directly.

 ## Extending APIs